mediaprophet/simpleledger.github.io/docs/specs/slp-token-type-1.md

 The first 2 token transaction types (genesis and extended minting) define and issue the token.
 The third transaction type is the most common (send); it allows users to transfer tokens.
 The final transaction type (checksum commitment) is a supplement to the basic consensus model.

-Like most "colored coins" protocols, SLP associates token amounts with real BCH transaction outputs, but with a token amount that is independent from the BCH amount.
+Like most "colored coins" protocols, SLP associates token amounts with real XEC transaction outputs, but with a token amount that is independent from the XEC amount.
 Since Bitcoin transactions usually have multiple outputs, the OP_RETURN message specifies how many tokens are being assigned to which outputs.

 Besides defining a format for the OP_RETURN message, the protocol also defines consensus rules that determine the validity of a token send transaction or extended minting transaction  (see Consensus Rules section below).